FaroukOyekunle/alx-low_level_programming/0x00-hello_world/README.md

 1. 0-preprocessor Task: Write a script that runs a C file through the preprocessor and save the result into another file.
 The C file name will be saved in the variable , The output should be saved in the file c
 2. 1-compiler Task: Write a script that compiles a C file but does not link.
 The C file name will be saved in the variable , The output file should be named the same as the C file, but with the extension .o instead of .c .
 Example: if the C file is main.c, the output file should be main.o
 3. 2-assembler Task: Write a script that generates the assembly code of a C code and save it in an output file.
 The C file name will be saved in the variable , The output file should be named the same as the C file, but with the extension .s instead of .c.
 Example: if the C file is main.c, the output file should be main.s
+4. 3-name Task: Write a script that compiles a C file and creates an executable named cisfun.
+The C file name will be saved in the variable